NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 >*incoming_directory*/*date*/*location*/*image_name*.jpg
 >

-In production, this directory would be where the camera(s) would deliver the *date*/*location*/*image_name*.jpg files so that they can be uploaded with the cloud server.
+In production, this directory would be where the local camera(s) would deliver the *date*/*location*/*image_name*.jpg files so that they can be uploaded to the cloud server.

 The tests also set up a "processed" directory into which FTP_Upload will place the images (with the same pathname